Dalhatmd/simple_shell/README.md

-A simple shell project madr by Muhammad Umar and
+A simple shell project made by Muhammad Umar and Abdul aziz Muhammad Rabiu